williamstoy/AlicatMODBUSRTU/README.md

-# AlicatMODBUSRTU
+# AlicatModbusRTU

-Use in conjunction with the simple MODBUS Interface here: https://www.github.com/williamstoy/ModbusInterface
+Use in conjunction with the simple Modbus Interface here: https://www.github.com/williamstoy/ModbusInterface